Preston, Lancashire

-Preston (/ˈprɛstən/) is a city (Note: The area that is the subject of this article does not have legal city status of itself, but is widely regarded as a city since it is the main and nominate settlement in the City of Preston local government area.) on the north bank of the River Ribble in Lancashire, in North West England.
+Preston (/ˈprɛstən/) is a city on the north bank of the River Ribble in Lancashire, England.
 The city is the administrative centre of the county of Lancashire and the wider City of Preston local government district.
 Preston and its surrounding district obtained city status in 2002, becoming England's 50th city in the 50th year of Queen Elizabeth II's reign.
 Preston had a population of 147,835 at the 2021 census, the City of Preston district 156,411 in 2023 and the Preston Built-up Area 313,322.
-The Preston Travel To Work Area, in 2011, had a population of 420,661, compared with 354,000 at the previous census.
+The Preston Travel To Work Area had a population of 420,661 in 2011, compared with 354,000 at the previous census.
 The south bank of the Ribble is part of the Preston urban area, although it forms the South Ribble borough that is administratively separate.

 Preston and its surrounding area have provided evidence of ancient Roman activity, largely in the form of a Roman road that led to a camp at Walton-le-Dale.
 The Angles established Preston; its name is derived from the Old English meaning "priest's settlement" and in the Domesday Book is recorded as "Prestune".
 In the Middle Ages, Preston was a parish and township in the hundred of Amounderness and was granted a Guild Merchant charter in 1179, giving it the status of a market town.
 Textiles have been produced since the mid-13th century when locally produced wool was woven in people's houses.
 Flemish weavers who settled in the area in the 14th century helped develop the industry.

 In the early-18th century, Edmund Calamy described Preston as "a pretty town with an abundance of gentry in it, commonly called Proud Preston".
 Sir Richard Arkwright, inventor of the spinning frame, was born in the town.
 The most rapid period of growth and development coincided with the industrialisation and expansion of textile manufacturing.
 Preston was a boomtown of the Industrial Revolution, becoming a densely populated engineering centre, with large industrial plants.
 The town's textile sector fell into terminal decline from the mid-20th century and Preston has subsequently faced similar challenges to other post-industrial northern towns, including deindustrialisation, economic deprivation and housing issues.
+In the 21st century, tertiary education and the defence industry have been major employment sectors.